Sigmoid Head for Quality Estimation under Language Ambiguity: Background and Motivation

 Sample 1 encourages the model to place all probability mass on “begin” and none on “start”, while Sample 2 does the opposite.
 If the model assign probability close to 1 to ``begin'', the loss will be low for Sample 1 but very high for Sample 2, where “begin” is an incorrect target.
 Similar argument holds for ``start''.
 To reduce the total loss, the model cannot assign a probability close to 1 to either token.
 Instead, it must distribute probability mass between them.
 This applied to both models with softmax final activation and models with sigmoid final activation.
 See Appendix \ref{app:ce_loss_d2} for detailed behavior of the cross entropy loss in this example.

 \paragraph{Implicit Effect of Ambiguity} Language ambiguity is learned implicitly by language models.
 As discussed above, when the training data shows that multiple outputs are correct, the model learns to spread probability mass across these tokens.
 This behavior was also observed by \citet{dinh-niehues-2025-generative}.
-They show that, specifically for ambiguous generation tasks, multiple tokens often receive relatively high probability compared to the remaining tokens at each output step.
+They show that, specifically for ambiguous generation tasks, multiple tokens in the softmax distribution often receive relatively high probability compared to the remaining tokens at each output step.
 They refer to these tokens as "dominant tokens", which are likely to correspond to valid alternative outputs.
 They propose a heuristic to identify such tokens.
-We adopt this idea in our method, described as follows.
+We adopt this idea in our method, described in Section \ref{sec:method}.